China–Equatorial Guinea relations

-China's Increased involvement with Equatorial Guinea
+China's increased involvement with Equatorial Guinea

 China signalled its intention to increase its involvement in Africa in 2000, with the creation of the Forum on China-Africa Cooperation (FOCAC), which acts as a “uni-multilateral partnership platform between China and 53 African States”, including Equatorial Guinea.
 The Development of China's relationship with Africa through FOCAC is mirrored in its relationship with Equatorial Guinea – being broken down into three phases: trade (see Economic Relations), infrastructure projects (see Infrastructure Projects) and its “all-encompassing relationship (see Chinese Military Involvement in Equatorial Guinea).

 Chinese support for the Obiang regime

 Equatorial Guinea has been ranked as the 8th most corrupt country by Transparency International's annual index out of 180 countries.
 President Obiang's 43-year rule has been marked by accusations of human rights abuses and embezzlement by him and his family.
 Looking at the most recent data, despite having the highest GDP per capita in Africa in 2014, 76.8% of the country's population lives in poverty due to the oligarchical nature of the corrupt regime.

 Beijing offers secure political and financial support to the Obiang regime, unlike Western governments, with whom Obiang has openly expressed difficulty in having relations with due to the West's calls for “democracy, human rights and transparency”.
 In 2004, Britain and Spain orchestrated a failed coup d’état against the regime, whilst America has been divided in its support for Obiang, with the likes of then-Senator, Joe Biden, opposing an American military training facility being set up in Equatorial Guinea in 2006.
 Conversely, China has been able to support Equatorial Guinea politically as an authoritarian state that does not experience the same civil society checks as democratic states.
-Chinese political support for Equatorial Guinea predates the arrival of Xi Jinping, as seen in 2002 when China supported the ending of a UN Special Representative mandate examining the situation of human rights in Equatorial Guinea.
+Chinese political support for Equatorial Guinea predates the arrival of General Secretary of the Chinese Communist Party Xi Jinping in 2012, as seen in 2002 when China supported the ending of a UN Special Representative mandate examining the situation of human rights in Equatorial Guinea.

-Xi has only increased China's open support of Equatorial Guinea; he has publicly thanked Obiang for Equatorial Guinea's international support for China over issues such as China's Security Law for Hong Kong, Taiwan, Xinjiang and other human rights allegations.
+Xi has only increased China's open support of Equatorial Guinea; he has publicly thanked Obiang for Equatorial Guinea's international support for China over issues such as China's Security Law for Hong Kong, political status of Taiwan, Xinjiang internment camps and other human rights allegations.
 China too supports the African country's sovereignty, upholding its “golden rule” of non-interference in others’ internal affairs.
-Simultaneously Obiang has been equally overt in his public support for Xi, asserting that Equatorial Guinea would continue to support the One China Policy, adhering to China's Belt and Road Initiative and Its “Global Development Initiative”.
+Simultaneously Obiang has been equally overt in his public support for Xi, asserting that Equatorial Guinea would continue to support the One China Policy, adhering to China's Belt and Road Initiative and Its Global Development Initiative.
+Equatorial Guinea follows the one China principle.
+It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory, and supports all efforts by the PRC to "achieve national reunification".
+It also considers Hong Kong, Xinjiang and Tibet to be China's internal affairs.